k98kurz/mycelium-network-specification/draft-spec.md

 - Sub-tree 3: security parameters
     - Hashcash threshold: the minimum hashcash proof-of-work difficulty for a message to be honored by peers.
+    - Ed-PoW threshold: the minimum Ed-PoW difficulty for a public key address to be honored by peers; effectively an anti-spam measure for joining nodes.
     - @todo complete the security params

 - Sub-tree 4: network administration details